darraghoriordan/how-many-avos/README.md

 I assume 7% mortgage rates.

-Billie Charlton did the Ux and design (which I haven't fully implemented yet!)
+Billie Charlton did the Ux and design (which I haven't fully implemented yet!).

 Get in touch with me over at https://www.darraghoriordan.com if you need to contact me.
 Links to all the social media sites are on there too.